Probing the structure of the $B$ meson with $B\to\ell\ell\ell'\nu$: Theoretical framework

-The central values (for $\lambda_B=350$ MeV) of the symmetry-preserving and symmetry-breaking terms contributions to the form factors, as well as the uncertainty bands, are shown in Fig. \ref{fig:formfactors}.
-The input parameters and the related uncertainties used to calculate this uncertainty band are given in Table \ref{Tableinput}.
-On comparing the uncertainty due to the hard-collinear factorization scale $\mu$ and the total uncertainty, it is clear that the scale provides the dominant contribution to the uncertainty on the form factors.
-We further show $|F_A \pm F_V|/2$ for $\lambda_B=200$ and 500 MeV, and observe a strong dependence of the form factors on $\lambda_B$.
+In order to compare the uncertainties on the form factors and the dependence on $\lambda_B$, we present the central values (for $\lambda_B(\mu_0)=$350 MeV) of the form factors $F_V$, $F_A$ and $F_\parallel$, as well as the uncertainty bands, shown by the red (left), blue and green (right) bands, in Fig.~\ref{fig:fvfa}, where $\mu_0$ is a reference scale which we set to 1.5 GeV, as discussed in Sec.~\ref{sec:parameters}.
+The input parameters and the related uncertainties used to calculate this uncertainty band are given in Tab.~\ref{Tableinput} and again will be discussed in detail in Sec.~\ref{sec:parameters}.
+In the same plots, the dashed and dotted lines further show the central values of the form factors $F_V$, $F_A$ and $F_\parallel$ for $\lambda_B=200$ and 500 MeV respectively, and we observe a strong dependence of the form factors on $\lambda_B$, particularly for lower values of $\lambda_B$.
 This is in accordance with the results for the branching ratio, which will be discussed in detail in Sec.~\ref{sec:results}.
+While the longitudinal form factor is power suppressed, it was pointed out that in the branching ratio it is multiplied with a large factor, such that in the end it contributes similarly to the other form factors~\cite{Beneke:2021rjf}, it is therefore important that it be included.

-Note that there are several contributions which have been calculated in the state-of-the-art $B\to\gamma\ell\nu$ analysis which have been neglected here, namely the $\mathcal{O}(\alpha_s)$ and the higher twist contributions.
-These contributions were seen to be relatively small, we will comment more on the uncertainty due to missing higher-twist and higher $\mathcal O(\alpha_s)$ terms in the following section.
+Note that the higher twist contributions which have been calculated in Refs.~\cite{Beneke:2018wjp,Wang:2021yrr,Bharucha:2026bwx} were neglected here.
+These contributions were seen to be relatively small, in Ref.~\cite{Bharucha:2026bwx} the contributions of higher twist corrections to the soft form factors were found to be $\lesssim 5\%$.